 - Give booster if previous vaccine was given at age younger than 16 years for that age group of 19-21 years old that are attending their first year of college.

 Our primary goal is and always has been the safety and wellbeing of our campus community.
-Review of submitted vaccine records will be specific for exact dates as required.
-As always our efforts are to ensure the safety and wellbeing of all involved.
+A review of submitted vaccine records will be for specific dates as required.

 Bert W. Holmes, Jr. MD.